 As a competent contractor with a solid track record of completing projects on schedule and within budget, you can therefore, stand to earn a neat bonus.
 Moreover, the general rule for the cost plus award fee contract isthat you will share the cost savings fifty/fifty with the project owner.
 For every dollar you save on the roof construction costs, you keep 50 cents.

 As a rule, the percentage for sharing the penalty/ bonus is usually 50/50.
 Generally speaking, the law does not recognize a penalty-only contract.

 When you set your roofing contractor price, if your budget estimates are off, or if for reasons beyond your control you cannot complete the project on schedule.
 Therafter, you will most likely receive a penalty and lose money.

 What should you consider when negotiating a roofing contract price?

 A cost plus variable contract can widen your profit margin on your roofing contract price.
 However, if materials and labor costs are volatile in an unstable supply market, you may wish to consider another contract type.
 Furthermore, since your margins are dependent on cost estimates, a sudden increase in materials costs before construction is completed, may put you above budget and attract penalties,

 How useful is Liability Cover for a cost plus variable fee contract?

 Roofing Insurance Coverage will pay for all third-party claims brought against your company.
-These include claims brought against you by your client or other third-parties in case of damages or accidents.
+Thuse, tese include claims brought against you by your client or other third-parties in case of damages or accidents.
 Since your profit is variable, a liability cover provides a safety net.
-For more information on how to get the right Roofing Insurance Coverage contact us at Contractors Liability on 888-676-0923
+Furthermore, for more information on how to get the right Roofing Insurance Coverage contact us at Contractors Liability on 888-676-0923